OleBialas/psychopy_workshop/day1/III_psychopy.md

 In the terminal, we should find a message warning us that no monitor specification could be found.
 This simply means that PsychoPy does not know certain properties of our screen like it's height and width, but that should not bother us for now.

-PsychoPy uses a dual-buffering system which means that there are two virtual screens: one that is being displayed and one that is hidden.
+PsychoPy uses a dual-buffering system, which means that there are two virtual screens: one that is being displayed and one that is hidden.
 Images are drawn to the hidden screen and only revealed one the window is flipped.
 Let's modify `test_visual.py` to show a little welcome message: